-Spring Mill State Park is open every day, year-round, from 7 am to 11 pm.
+Things to know about Spring Mill State Park: It is open every day, year-round, from 7 am to 11 pm.
 (However, some park features have reduced hours and are only open seasonally.)

 All visitors to Spring Mill State Park must pay the daily entrance fee or produce an annual entrance permit.
 Even campers and Inn guests must pay a one-time entrance fee (or produce an annual entrance permit).
 If you are staying at the Inn or camping then you get a pass to get into the park for free (during your stay) after you pay that first time.

 $7.00 In-State Daily Entrance Fee

 For noncommercial vehicles with Indiana license plates, every day including holidays.
 Admits driver and passengers.

 $9.00 Out-of-State Daily Entrance Fee